imatixofficel/Matix-edg/README.md

-🕋 به نام خدا
+🕋 In the Name of Allah

-MatiX Worker
+🚀 MatiX Worker

-پروژه MatiX Worker برای اجرای سرویس‌ها و APIها روی Cloudflare Workers ساخته شده است.
+MatiX Worker is a lightweight and customizable project built for Cloudflare Workers.

+It can be used for APIs, web services, bots, online tools, and other serverless projects.

 ---

-📌 امکانات
+✨ Features

-- ⚡ اجرای سریع روی Cloudflare Workers
+- ⚡ Fast and lightweight
-- ☁️ بدون نیاز به سرور اختصاصی
+- ☁️ Runs on Cloudflare Workers
-- 🔐 پشتیبانی از Variables و Secrets
+- 🔐 Variables & Secrets support
-- 🗄️ پشتیبانی از Cloudflare KV
+- 🗄️ Cloudflare KV support
-- 🔄 قابلیت اتصال به GitHub
+- 🔄 GitHub integration
-- 📱 مناسب برای پروژه‌های وب و موبایل
+- 📱 Suitable for web and mobile projects
-- 🧩 قابل توسعه و شخصی‌سازی
+- 🧩 Easy to customize
+- 🌐 Serverless architecture

 ---

-📁 ساختار پروژه
+📁 Project Structure

-ساختار پیشنهادی:

 MatiX-Worker/
 │